github github workflow github action tips

 Recently, GitHub allowed users to customize the appearance of their profile page.
 This is different from GitHub Pages: it allows to add extra content to one’s GitHub profile.
 Since that feature is available, a lot of developers have decided to customize their page.
 I think this is fun, so I also wanted to do the same, in my own way.
 I wanted to describe it, so fellow developers can take inspiration.
 Since the whole process is a bit long, I’ve split this post in two parts.
 This par

-projects GitHub dependencies
+projects github dependencies

 Assessing projects' sustainability on GitHub